Information, Privacy and Data Security Post

 In general, to properly address the physical security risks of remote work, the devices employees use when working outside of the workplace should be as secure or more secure than devices employees use from inside the workplace.
 This is why the use of home computers and personal devices – “Bring Your Own Device” or “BYOD” – raises special challenges.
 We look forward to addressing these and related challenges in our next post.

 Hicks Morley has a leading data security and incident response practice, having helped public sector and other organizations maintain strong data security for over 20 years.
-To discuss remote work security issues, your current incident response needs and other related matters please contact our practice lead Daniel Michaluk.

 The article in this client update provides general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©